yslys/ldd/ioctl/core.md

 ```
 int ioctl(int fd, unsigned long cmd, ...);

+// fd - file descriptor

 /*
- * The ioctl() system call manipulates the underlying device
+  The ioctl() system call manipulates the underlying device
        parameters of special files.
 In particular, many operating
        characteristics of character special files (e.g., terminals) may
        be controlled with ioctl() requests.

-The argument fd must be an
-       open file descriptor.
+       The argument fd must be an open file descriptor.
        The second argument is a device-dependent request code.
-The
-       third argument is an untyped pointer to memory.
-It's
+       The third argument is an untyped pointer to memory.
-       traditionally char *argp (from the days before void * was valid
+       It's traditionally char *argp (from the days before void * was valid
        C), and will be so named for this discussion.

        An ioctl() request has encoded in it whether the argument is an